2006 United States Senate election in Maryland: Campaign

 Kweisi Mfume, a former congressman and NAACP President, was the first to announce for the position, in March 2005.
-Ben Cardin, then a congressman since 1987, was the only other major candidate until September 2005, when Dennis F. Rasmussen, a former Baltimore County Executive, American University professor Allan Lichtman, and wealthy Potomac businessman Josh Rales entered the contest.
+Ben Cardin, then a congressman since 1987, was the only other major candidate until September 2005, when former Baltimore County Executive Dennis F. Rasmussen, American University professor Allan Lichtman, and wealthy Potomac businessman Josh Rales entered the contest.
 Thirteen other candidates subsequently also entered the primary.
 As of August 2006, Cardin had raised more than $4.8 million and collected endorsements from a number of Democratic politicians, the AFL–CIO, and The Washington Post; Mfume had raised over $1.2 million and collected endorsements from the Maryland State Teachers Association, Progressive Maryland, former Maryland Governor Parris Glendening, the National Organization for Women, and Maryland Congressmen Elijah Cummings and Al Wynn.

 On August 31, 2006, Maryland Public Television (MPT) and the League of Women Voters (LWV) sponsored a debate between the two leading Democratic Primary Candidates.
 The LWV of Maryland and MPT arbitrarily excluded most of the FEC qualified candidates from the only televised debates in the primary election.
 There were 18 candidates in this race, only 2, Ben Cardin and Kweisi Mfume, were allowed to debate, despite the strenuous protests of the excluded candidates.
-Lichtman, Rales, and Rasmussen petitioned MPT and LWV for inclusion in the debate, but received no response.
+Lichtman, Rales, and Rasmussen petitioned MPT and LWV for inclusion in the debate but received no response.
 On the day of the debate, Lichtman, his wife, and a campaign aide were arrested for trespassing while protesting during the taping of the debate.
 They were found not guilty on all charges.
 The judge in the case said it should never have been brought to court and was a gross violation of the parties' constitutional rights.